UKHO/taskmanager/docs/SQLManagedInstances.md

 ALTER ROLE db_ddladmin ADD MEMBER [TMLoggingDev];
 GO`

+8).
+Give the TMLoggingDev account the CREATE TABLE permission:

+`USE [taskmanager-dev-logging]
+GRANT CREATE TABLE TO TMLoggingDev;
+GO`

 N.B.
 If a new custom column is added via code to an *existing* logging table, it is necessary to delete the table, whereby upon the component starting up again, the database table will be created anew with the new structure.
 Adding a column in code and running the component will not change the relevant table definition.